 Chemoradiotherapy works better than radiotherapy alone for people whose cancer has grown into the tissue around the nasopharynx, or into nearby

 Chemoradiotherapy can be quite a tough treatment to have.
 The side effects can be worse than the side effects of radiotherapy or chemotherapy on their own.
 So you have tests to see if you’re fit enough to have it.

 You usually have radiotherapy every day, from Monday to Friday, for about 7 weeks.

-Occasionally, your treatment might need to be stopped for a short time if the side effects become too difficult.
+Occasionally, your doctor may stop your treatment for a short time if the side effects become too difficult.
 But it can usually start again after a few days of rest.

 Clare Disney (nurse): Hello, my name is Clare and this is a cancer day unit.